Extremal edge general position sets in some graphs: Graphs with extremal edge general position numbers

 \begin{lemma} If $G$ is a graph, then $\gpe(G) = m(G)$ if and only if $\diam(G) \le 2$. \end{lemma}

 To characterize graphs $G$ with $\gpe(G) = m(G) - 1$, we introduce the following two families of graphs.

 The family ${\cal G}_1$ consists of all the graphs $G$ that can be obtained from an arbitrary graph $H$ with $\diam(H) = 2$ by attaching a pendant edge to a vertex $u$ of $H$ with $\deg_H(u) \le n(H) - 2$.
-We will say that this extra edge of $G$ is the {\em special edge} of $G$.
-Note that if a graph $G$ from ${\cal G}_1$ is given, there could be more than one edge that can be declared as its special edge, for instance in $G = P_4$.
-We will select one such edge and fix it, so that the special edge of $G$ is well-defined.
+We will say that this pendant edge of $G$ is the {\em special edge} of $G$.
+Knowing how the graph $G$ from ${\cal G}_1$ was constructed, there is no doubt which of its edges is the special edge.
+On the other hand, if only $G$ is given, then it might not be clear which of its edges is the special one.
+For instance, $K_4$ belongs to ${\cal G}_1$ since it can be obtained from $P_3$ by attaching a pendant edge to its vertex of degree $1$.
+Then each of the two pendant edges of $P_4$ can be declared as the special one.
+In such a case we select one such edge and fix it, so that the special edge of $G$ is well-defined.
 In Fig.~\ref{fig:G1-and-G2} the graph $Z_1$ belongs to the family ${\cal G}_1$, where the top edge is the special edge of $Z_1$.

 The family ${\cal G}_2$ consists of all the graphs $G$ constructed as follows.
 Let $G_0$, $G_1$, and $G_2$ be arbitrary graphs not necessarily connected.
 Then $G$ is obtained from the disjoint union of $G_0$, $G_1$, $G_2$, and $K_2$, where $V(K_2) = \{x_1, x_2\}$, by adding all possible edges between $K_2$ and $G_0$, adding the edges between $x_1$ and all vertices from $G_1$, and adding the edges between $x_2$ and all vertices of $G_2$.
 We will say that the edge $x_1x_2$ of $G$ is the {\em central edge} of $G$.
 In Fig.~\ref{fig:G1-and-G2} the graph $Z_2$ belongs to the family ${\cal G}_2$.
 Note that for $Z_2$ we have $G_0 = P_3\cup P_2$, $G_1 = C_4$, and $G_2 = K_2 \cup 2K_1$.
 Another graph from the family ${\cal G}_2$ is the graph $G'$ from Fig.~\ref{fig:G'-and-G''}, where $G_0$ is the empty graph, $G_1 = K_3$, and $G_2 = K_2$.